andreesa3/andreesa3/README.md

 - 👋 Hi, I’m @andreesa3
 - 👀 I’m interested in coding, anime and videogames!!
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning Node.js and React
 - 📫 How to reach me?
-Well, send me a mail: andrea.saitta.as@gmail.com
+Send me a mail: andrea.saitta.as@gmail.com